Residential Trash and Recycling Services

 This City of Ventura and E.J.
 Harrison and Sons

 have an exclusive franchise agreement, which means that E.J.
 Harrison and Son's, Inc. is the sole provider of solid waste and recycling collection services in the City.
 This arrangement ensures competitive rates and quality service for residents and businesses and eliminates duplicate trash collection service resulting in less large vehicle traffic and less wear and tear on our streets.
 The agreement also requires E.J.
 Harrison to meet stringent recycling standards, which is one of the reasons Ventura’s landfill diversion rate is an impressive 74%.
-Click on the image to the right for more information on what can be placed in the recycling bins.

 Curbside trash and recyclables are hauled to Gold Coast Recycling and Transfer Station in Ventura.
 Trash (your green barrel) is hauled to the Toland Landfill near Santa Paula.
 No recyclable items are sorted or removed so be sure to put only trash in the green barrel.
 The recyclable materials (your blue barrel) are hauled to the Materials Recovery Facility at Gold Coast Inc. in Ventura.
-Here, they are sorted, bailed and transpored to various recycling markets.
-It is important to know what can and cannot be placed into the recycling barrles to ensure effiient processing of materials and to protect the machinery and workers from harm.
+Here, they are sorted, bailed and transported to various recycling markets.
+It is important to know what can and cannot be placed into the recycling barrels to ensure efficient processing of materials and to protect the machinery and workers from harm.
 Yard waste (your brown barrel) is hauled directly to a composting facility near Santa Paula.
 The site, owned by Limoneira and operated by Agromin processes all of Ventura's yard waste into valuable compost, which is applied to Limoneira's many orchards.